wavemotion-dave/DracoDS/README.md

 https://github.com/eyalabraham/dragon32-emu

-The dragon32-emu graciously allows modification and use via the leinient MIT Licence.
+The dragon32-emu graciously allows modification and use via the lenient MIT Licence.

 As far as I'm concerned: as long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files,